Retired and Senior Volunteer Program (RSVP)

 Mentoring/Tutoring: Share your love of reading with children, and inspire them to read more!
 There are volunteer positions available in local schools for people willing to help children and teens succeed in school, including helping with math, computer labs and other scholastic/learning activities.

-Medical: Hospitals and health centers offer volunteer opportunities that include: working in the gift shop; being a greeter, patient liaison or monitor; performing a variety of tasks; and providing support to nursing and administrative staff.
+Medical: Hospitals and health centers in Pierce and Kitsap Counties offer volunteer opportunities that include working in the gift shop and being a wayfinder or greeter.

-To apply for volunteer opportunities in Kitsap County Kitsap RSVP Volunteer Enrollment Form
+To apply for volunteer opportunities in Kitsap or Pierce County RSVP Volunteer Enrollment & Background Form

 Benefits of joining RSVP